Archive for the 'windows' Category

 The Easiest Installation 1

 If you’re like me, you loathe installing software.
 Then again, maybe there aren’t many people like me.
-In fact, maybe my personality is a statistically improbable occurance.
+In fact, maybe my personality is a statistically improbable occurrence.
 So improbable that it’s more than likely that I don’t exist.

 In other news, here’s a list of extremely useful software that you don’t have to install — they all have single executable downloads that require no additional files.
 This alone makes these applications great for stashing on a thumb drive or downloading for a single-time emergency use on your friend’s machine.